stridecolossus/JOVE/doc/blog/part 2 - triangle demo/rendering.commands.md

 - Ensure that a diagnostics handler has been attached to the Vulkan instance to check for obvious mistakes.

-- Although not covered in the demo the rasterizer pipeline stage specifies culling of back-facing polygons by default.
+- Although not covered in this demo the rasterizer pipeline stage specifies culling of back-facing polygons by default.
 The triangle vertices are counter-clockwise (which _should_ be the default winding order) but changing the culling mode (or disabling culling altogether) is worth checking.

 - Double-check that the format of the swapchain images is as expected.